Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Abstract

 \section{Abstract}

 The Linear-Quadratic Regulation (LQR) problem with unknown system parameters has been widely studied, but it has remained unclear whether \( \tilde{ \mathcal{O}}(\sqrt{T}) \) regret, which is the best known dependence on time, can be achieved almost surely.
 In this paper, we propose an adaptive LQR controller with almost surely \( \tilde{ \mathcal{O}}(\sqrt{T}) \) regret upper bound.

-The controller features a circuit-breaking mechanism, which circumvents potential safety breach and guarantees the convergence of the system parameter estimate, but is shown to be triggered only finitely often and hence has negligible effect on the asymptotic performance of the controller.
+The controller features a circuit-breaking mechanism, which falls back to a known stabilizing controller when the input signal or control gain is large, thereby circumventing potential safety breach and ensuring the convergence of the system parameter estimate.
+Meanwhile the circuit-breaking is shown to be triggered only finitely often, and hence has a negligible effect on the asymptotic performance of the controller.
 The proposed controller is also validated via simulation on Tennessee Eastman Process~(TEP), a commonly used industrial process example.